Bring Me the Horizon: Amo (2018–2019)

 On 21 August, the band released the lead single "Mantra".
-The following day the band announced their album Amo, released on 11 January 2019, along with a set of tour dates called the First Love World Tour.
+The following day the band announced their album Amo, with a release date of 11 January 2019, along with a set of tour dates called the First Love World Tour.

 On 21 October, the band released their second single "Wonderful Life" featuring Dani Filth, along with the tracklist for Amo.
-That same day, the band announced that the album has been delayed and is now set for 25 January 2019.
+That same day, the band announced that the album has been delayed 25 January 2019.

 On 1 December, it was reported that during a show at London's Alexandra Palace a fan died in the mosh pit and was escorted by paramedics and security.
 A day later, it was confirmed by the band with a statement: "Words cannot express how horrified we are feeling this evening after hearing about the death of a young man at our show last night.
 Our hearts and deepest condolences go out to his family and loved ones at this terrible time.
 We will comment further in due course."

 On 3 January 2019, the band released their third single "Medicine" and its corresponding music video.
 On 22 January, three days before the album release, the band released the fourth single "Mother Tongue".
 On 24 January, the band released the fifth single "Nihilist Blues" featuring Grimes.

 On 26 July, the band released the sixth single "Sugar Honey Ice & Tea" alongside an accompanying music video.
 On 21 October, the band released the seventh single "In the Dark" alongside an accompanying music video featuring Forest Whitaker.
 On 6 November, the band released the song "Ludens", which is part of Death Stranding: Timefall, along with the news that the band are planning on never releasing an album again and instead want to release EPs.
 On 27 December, the band released Music to Listen To... without any prior announcement.